FIRE Calculator - Financial Independence, Retire Early

 FIRE Number = Annual Expenses × 25

-Portfolio growth is projected using compound interest with monthly contributions:
+Portfolio growth over time is projected using the future value formula with regular contributions:

 Practical Examples